 A stand mixer mixing the water and honey.

 Step three.
 Using a medium stainless steel pot, combine 1/2 cup of water with 1 cup of honey.
-Set the pot over medium-high heat and heat.
-Close the stand mixer and slowly pour the water and honey mixture into the stand mixer as you increase the speed to high speed.
-Whip the mixture for 7-8 minutes.
+Set the pot over medium-high heat.
+Close the stand mixer and slowly pour the water and honey mixture into the stand mixer & whip

 The strawberry marshmallow fluff after beating and adding the strawberries and beet powder.

 Step four.
-Add the strawberry powder, vanilla extract and beet powder.
-Whip for another 2-3 minutes or so, or until the mixture is very thick like marshmallow fluff!
+Add the strawberry powder, vanilla extract, and beet powder.
+Whip for another 2-3 minutes.

 Pouring strawberry marshmallow fluff into a jar.